mamonu/mamonu.github.io/_posts/2019-06-24-Code_[auto]_formatting.md

 *THE official* Style Guide for Python Code.
 The process of styling and checking code quality, is often referred as linting.
 Its very easy to make your IDE give linter warnings if you have violated one of the many style rules.
 One such linter is `flake8`.

-Personally when I use VS Code editor to warn me , I get at least 10-20 such warnings on my first try on something 😛 .
+Personally when I use VS Code editor to warn me , I get at least 10-20 such warnings on my first try on something :smiley: .
 Just having the warnings of course is half the work.
 Correcting the code so it doesnt give warnings is the other half.
 And its kind of boring to be frank.
 Thankfully there are tools to help with that!